ibm-cloud-docs/SecureGateway/securegateway_updates.md

 - Separate the ConnIndicies for reverse and regular destination
 - Accessibility enhancements on client UI.
-- Resolves unexpected behaviour when set UI password on command line.
+- Resolve unexpected behaviour when set UI password on command line.
-- Resolves unexpected crash when UI closed
+- Resolve unexpected crash when UI closed

 ## v1.8.0 Fixpack 8
 {: #v180fp8}